A Debut Y.A. novel

 Set against the stark backdrop of wilderness adventure and buried secrets, this upmarket YA psychological thriller explores power, trauma, and the unlikely friendship that might just save two girls’ futures.

-An enemies-to-friends meets survival/adventure novel for young adult readers
+An enemies-to-friends meets high-stakes adventure for young adult readers

 Sudden Sisters delves into themes of redemption, finding agency, and healing through unbreakable connection with another.